-The 2017 Joint Report includes a summary of the changes since 1998.
-In the past 20 years, the average number of new cases each year is approximately 481, which is significantly lower than the average number of new cases each year before 2000.
-While the number of new cases increased from 2016 to 2017, this increase of approximately 16% is generally consistent with the variance over the past 20 years, and the average number of new cases in the last two years (2016 and 2017) is consistent with the 20-year average.
-The number of completed cases has also varied over the years, but it has remained relatively steady since 2000 and through 2017.
+The 2019 Joint Report includes a summary of the changes since 1998.
+In the past 20 years, the average number of new cases each year is approximately 470, which is significantly lower than the average number of new cases each year before 2000.
+The number of new cases reported in 2019 is about 14 percent lower than 2018 and is generally consistent with the past 20 years.
+The number of completed cases has also varied over the years but has remained relatively steady since 2000 and through 2019.